 Here are the top five disaster recovery mistakes that are made:

-Almost all failures to plan revolve round not have a solid backup plan including.
+Almost all failures to plan to revolve around not have a solid backup plan including.

 1. Failure to plan and insufficient backups

-- Not backing up all data or not backing-up the right data – Businesses need to be prepared for a disaster.
+- Not backing up all data or not backing up the right data – Businesses need to be prepared for a disaster.
 I often revived data recovery cases from home users who have no backups.
-Business I often get they have make backups occasionally, but all lacking a solid plan or backing up all their data.
-Many small business do not have a dedicated I.T professional for backup and disaster support.
+Business I often get they have made backups occasionally, but all lacking a solid plan or backing up all their data.
+Many small businesses do not have a dedicated I.T professional for backup and disaster support.
 This often leads to not having all data or not having the right data.
-Employees even in cases where a basic backup is setup but not schedule often forget to backup or procrastinate.
+Employees even in cases where a basic backup is set up but not schedule often forget to backup or procrastinate.
 I offer software solutions to help schedule your backups.

-- Having too few copies of you data – For a data loss or disaster often more than one copy is required, especially int he case of natural disaster hardware failure or damage to a room or building.
+- Having too few copies of your data – For a data loss or disaster often more than one copy is required, especially in the case of natural disaster hardware failure or damage to a room or building.
 This is why it is imperative to follow the 3–2–1 backup strategy.
 If your business experiences a data loss or network failure, this should allow for lost data from another storage location or medium.
 Following the 3–2–1 rule means you should always keep three copies of your files, two local and on different devices, and one remote.

 2. Forgetting that people are part of the equation

 Data loss a large percentage of the time is caused by human error.
-Accidental or negligent data deletion, file modification, or over-writing files, drive formatting, partitioning or changes to a database cause a huge amount of data loss.
-In addition, some cases data loss is caused by a human error then technical issue, like if an employee allows a ransomware infection a network.
+Accidental or negligent data deletion, file modification, or over-writing files, drive formatting, partitioning, or changes to a database cause a huge amount of data loss.
+In addition, in some cases data loss is caused by a human error then a technical issue, like if an employee allows a ransomware infection in a network.

 3. Poor Reporting Practices

 This takes two forms.
-First poor reporting of actual backups procedures and audits.
-Second when a data loss or disaster occurs, in some occasions people are hesitant to report in in fear of repercussions.
+First poor reporting of actual backup procedures and audits.
+Second when a data loss or disaster occurs, on some occasions people are hesitant to report for fear of repercussions.
 Any data loss or technical problem should be reported.
 Every report helps build a better outcome if data recovery is needed.